-The Trust's investment in capital assets, net of accumulated depreciation, for governmental activities was \$197,529 at September 30, 2021.
-Computer hardware and software represented \$20,367 of this amount.
-The remaining balance represents The Trust's investment in furniture and equipment.
-77.7% of the capital assets are depreciated.
-Additional information on The Trust's capital assets can be found on pages 32 (Note 1-E-4), 42 (Note 3-D), and 61 (Note 3-L) of this report.
+The Trust's net investment in capital assets (furniture, computer hardware and software, and the right-to-use leased office space), net of accumulated amortization, accumulated depreciation, and a lease liability for governmental activities was \$167,220 at September 30, 2022.
+10.9% of the right-to-use leased office space is amortized and 68.7% of the computers and furniture are depreciated.
+Additional information on The Trust's capital assets can be found on pages 35 (Note 1-E-4), 45 (Note 3-D), and 64 (Note 3-L) of this report.